thoughtspot/thoughtspot.github.io/_appliance/vmware/installing-vmware.md

 Continuing anyway.
 Error in cluster config validation: [] is not a valid link-local IPv6 address for node: 0e:86:e2:23:8f:76 Configuration failed.
 Please retry or contact support.
 ```
-Restart node-scout with the following command, then retry the [set-config command]({{ site.baseurl }}/appliance/gcp/installing-gcp.html#set-config-command).
+Restart the node-scout with the following command, then retry the [set-config command]({{ site.baseurl }}/appliance/vmware/installing-vmware.html#set-config-command).

     $ sudo systemctl restart node-scout